Sunday, August 26, 2018

 b) An aid to the reading of the passage:

 v.
-60: Some disciples condemn the Word of the Lord and thus also Jesus himself who is the Word of God.
-God is not seen as a good Father who speaks to his children, but as a hard master (Mt 25: 24), with whom it is not possible to enter into dialogue.
+60: Some disciples condemn the Word of the Lord, and therefore Jesus Himself, who is the Word of God.
+God is not seen as a good Father who speaks to His children, but as a hard master (Mt 25:24), with whom it is not possible to enter into dialogue.

 v.
 66: This verse reveals the first great betrayal by many disciples who have failed to understand the true teaching of Jesus.
-Instead of turning their gaze on the Master, they turn their backs on him and thus interrupt communion and no longer walk with him.
+Instead of turning their gaze on the Master, they turn their backs on Him and thus break communion and no longer walk with Him.

 c) The text:

 Many of Jesus' disciples who were listening said, "This saying is hard; who can accept it?"
 Since Jesus knew that his disciples were murmuring about this, he said to them, "Does this shock you?
 What if you were to see the Son of Man ascending to where he was before?
 It is the spirit that gives life, while the flesh is of no avail.
 The words I have spoken to you are Spirit and life.
 But there are some of you who do not believe."
 Jesus knew from the beginning the ones who would not believe and the one who would betray him.
 And he said, "For this reason I have told you that no one can come to me unless it is granted him by my Father."
 As a result of this, many of his disciples returned to their former way of life and no longer accompanied him.
 Jesus then said to the Twelve, "Do you also want to leave?"
 Simon Peter answered him, "Master, to whom shall we go?
 You have the words of eternal life.
 We have come to believe and are convinced that you are the Holy One of God."